A Documentary On Manual Scavenging That Will Make You Cringe, But It’s A Dirty Truth You Cannot Walk Away From

 Growing up, she remembers the power that the owner held over his employees and the way his word was held as law.
 Such capitalistic exploitation compelled her to join the CPI (ML) when she was a young standard-nine student.

-Being exposed to the world of alternative cinema as a child, made her fall in love with filmmaking.
+Furthermore, being exposed to the world of alternative cinema as a child made her fall in love with filmmaking.
 A former student of Visual Communications at the American College (Madurai) in 2008, she pursued her dream.
-However, she was expelled from college for her involvement in a student protest and later joined the Madurai Law College.
+However, Divya was expelled from college for her involvement in a student protest and later joined the Madurai Law College.
 Due to her continued participation in student politics, she had to take a transfer again and join a law college in Chennai.

-During her time as a social activist, Ms Bharathi saw the death of a labourer due to torturous working conditions.
+During her time as a social activist, she saw the death of a labourer due to torturous working conditions.
 Five-to-ten- labourers die every day due to manual scavenging.
 The reality of this practice persuaded her to make the documentary.
-The agonising truth of manual scavenging in India

 The agonising truth of manual scavenging in India